There has been a steady decline in church attendance spanning the last two decades.

 The most important part of your website is your domain or your web address.
 If your church is called Elmdale Methodist Church, you want to direct people to elmdalemethodist.com or elmdalemethodistchurch.com.
 Get your custom domain to make it easy for people to find your website.

-Make sure your website is simple and user-friendly.
+For church website optimization, ensure it is simple and user-friendly.
 You want to appeal to everybody, not just your current parishioners.
-Give a "who we are, what we do, where we are located" and include a "contact us" page.
+Provide information like "who we are, what we do, where we are located" and include a "contact us" page.
 Make it easy for people to get in touch with you.

 How to Set Up a Website Quick & Cheap

-The days of needing to spend thousands or even hundreds on web design and development are long gone.
+The days of spending thousands or even hundreds on web design and development are long gone.
 In fact, many churches can get a professional website for the monthly price of their domain and hosting it on a server.

 Both the server and the domain are additional items your website needs anyways.
 The server stores the website and the domain allows a pathway for people to find it.